-It’s the little things that count – you really just need your passport, phone and wallet to go on any trip, but how many times have you ended up buying overpriced items at airport shops for things you forgot to bring… and end up using them just one time?
-Here are some packing tips for a bunch of things I really should write down on a checklist so I don’t forget them on my next trip.
+It’s the little things that count – you really just need your passport, phone and wallet to go on any trip, but how many times have you ended up buying overpriced items at airport shops for little things you forgot to bring… and end up using them just one time?
+Here is a list, a reminder of small essentials, that I really should write down on a proper packing checklist so I don’t forget them on my next trip.

 Especially when the countries you visit are much colder or have a drier climate than Singapore – chapped and cracked lips are really uncomfortable and a bitch when they peel/bleed, so much that most people just cave in and pick up a tube of lip balm at their nearest drugstore counter.
 Then we put it aside when we’re back in our nice moist climate, and then FORGET IT AGAIN on our next trip.
 Anyone ever done a little spring cleaning and realise how many different tubes of lip balm you have somehow amassed?
 Story of my life.